Tag Archives: email second round

 • Login security — such as requiring strong passwords and 2FA verification

-• How long RB saves messages sent internally
+• How long RB9 saves messages sent internally

-• How long a period of inactivity allowed before RB logs a user off automatically
+• How long a period of inactivity allowed before RB9 logs a user off automatically

 • Company time zone default & other time zones to select